seosgithub/flok/docs/testing.md

   5. The drivers tests

 ####All (All platforms)
 The `rake spec` executes the same thing as `rake spec:world PLATFORM=$PLATFORM` but uses every platform automatically.
+This will test the kernel multiple times, but that is ok, as different platforms have different modules enabled for the kernel.